 Each evening the balloons get lit from within and glow like ornaments in the dark.
 The pilots of each hot air balloon fire their burners and put on a full spectacle, sometimes synchronizing their glow to music or to other balloons.

 Finally, don’t miss out on the Special Shapes Rodeo, which is arguably the most spectacular event of the whole week.
 This event showcases all the special shaped hot air balloons in the festival.
 Past year’s shapes included Star Wars characters, various animals, famous cartoon characters and more.

 Hotel prices usually shoot up during this week since this has become a famous international event.
-Make sure to book well in advance and consider local Airbnbs for your stay.
+Make sure to book well in advance and consider local vacation rentals for your stay.
 The Hot Air Balloon Fiesta has its own dedicated park named after the event, so you’ll want to find accommodation close to Balloon Fiesta Park in order to avoid long drive times and traffic jams.
-This guesthouse airbnb has excellent views of the festival right from the front door and is just a short drive from the park.

 Sled Through White Sands National Park

 White Sands National Park is one of the most unique places in America, let alone New Mexico.
 It is the world’s largest gypsum dune field and visiting is an incredible experience.